zhaohuajing/compare_SceneReplica/readME_debug.md

 =============

-25/08/11 - 6DOF-GraspNet working with mayavi plots
+Date: 25/08/11 - 6DOF-GraspNet working with mayavi plots
 Fix the TraitsUI backend (Qt)

 In the same shell you’ll run the demo: